jyarb-hotday2022/performanceEngineering-as-a-Self-Service/index.md

 # Dynatrace Labs

-## Welcome to Dynatrace Performance as a Self Service
+## Welcome to Dynatrace Performance as a Self Service Lab

-Content
+This lab requires that you install and run Keptn-in-a-box (kiab)

+You can find more information about running your own instance of KIAB by looking at the KIAB Repo.

+[KIAB Repo](https://github.com/jyarb-keptn/keptn-in-a-box/tree/0.8.10) - requires you run this on AWS.

 - [Introduction](content/01_Prep/index.md)
 - [Load Test Analysis](content/02_Load_Test_Analysis_Performance_Issue/index.md)